Skip to main content

 • Where are your downspouts directed —into the garden or lawn where water can be utilized by plants or onto pavement where it flows into storm drains?

-Watch this video for more information and simple steps to make a more waterwise landscape:
+Watch this video for more information and simple steps to make a more waterwise landscape (of if you want to go deeper, watch our five-part waterwise video series):

 Tackle a Larger Scale Project